Prices from £29.99

 Seretide is unlikely to affect your ability to drive or operate machinery.
 You should see how your body responds to the medicine before doing these activities.
 If you experience dizziness, fatigue or drowsiness after taking Seretide, avoid these activities until you feel it is safe for you to do so.

 Do note that while Seretide contains a bronchodilator, it should not be used to replace your normal reliever inhaler (blue inhaler).

 Seretide, among other reliever inhalers, contain a class of drugs called corticosteroids.
 When inhaled, the mouth becomes covered in small particles of these drugs.
 Corticosteroids can interfere with the balance of microorganisms in the mouth and cause an overgrowth of a certain pathogens, especially candida.

 Thrush occurs when these pathogens are left to grow unchallenged by the immune system.

 Therefore, it is important to brush your teeth or rinse your mouth with water or mouthwash after taking an inhaler which contains a corticosteroid.

 While taking Seretide, you may notice that your chest feels tighter, you may wheeze more, or you use more of your reliever inhaler.
-If you notice that your asthma symptoms become worse while taking Seretide, inform your doctor as soon as you can as it may be the sign of a chest infection or another serious illness.
+If you notice that your asthma symptoms become worse while taking Seretide, inform your doctor as soon as you can as it may be symptoms of a chest infection or another serious illness.

 Yes, it is safe to buy Seretide online in the UK from an online pharmacy registered with the GPhC, such as Prescription Doctor.

-All products on our website are approved for use in the UK by the MHRA and dispensed from a UK based pharmacy by a team of qualified pharmacists.
+All products on our website are approved for use in the UK by the MHRA and are dispensed from a UK based pharmacy by a team of qualified pharmacists.
 Our online doctor is on hand to ensure that the medicine is safe for you to take.